NSO-developer/nso-gitbook/platform-tools/resource-manager/README.md

 ## NSO ID Allocator Deployment

-This section explores deployment information and procedures for the NSO ID Allocator (`id-allocator`).
+This section explores deployment information and procedures for the NSO ID Allocator (id-allocator).
 The NSO Resource ID Allocator is an extension of the generic resource allocation mechanism called the NSO Manager.
-It can allocate integers which can serve for instance as VLAN identifiers.
-It can also allocate Odd/Even IDs depending upon the requirement and constraint passed.
+It can allocate integers, which can serve, for instance, as VLAN identifiers.
+Additionally, it can allocate Odd or Even IDs based on the specified requirements and constraints.

 ### Overview